weixian-zhang/FoodTruckJunkie/README.md

 ### AppSec Hobby Projects

-During this time of learning AppSec, I am inspired to start some of hobby projects and the following projects are what I have in mind:
+During this time of learning AppSec, I am inspired to start some hobby projects and the following are what I have in mind:

-* Fuzzie - Fuzzie is a Visual Studio Code Extension that brings Web API fuzzing closest to where developers code, the IDE.
+* <b>Fuzzie</b> - Fuzzie is a Visual Studio Code Extension that brings Web API fuzzing closest to where developers code, the IDE.
   Fuzzing can happen right within IDE without having to wait until Fuzzer task runs in DevOps pipeline, this can greatly reduce overall bug fix time.

   For Fuzzie to know the API paths and parameters, I am thinking of VSCode Side Bar GUI to allow developers to specify one or more "Fuzzing Profiles", and each           Fuzzing Profile contains API Urls and/or OpenAPI definition file paths/Urls and other info like authentication methods.